thearol/NLP-E21/syllabus/classes/class2/class2.md

 ## Preparation for class

-No preparation is required for the class.
+No preparation is r equired for the class.

 ## Plan for class